Beggar Clan: Organisation

 The clan is divided into various groups, including the "dirty clothing" group comprising typical beggars and the "clean clothing" group which is made up of non-beggar members.
 It has many branches spread throughout the land and each of them is headed by a branch master.

 Each member carries at least one pouch-like bag and the number of bags he/she carries indicates his/her rank in the clan.
 The highest rank a member can attain is that of an elder, who is second only to the chief.
 Elders carry nine bags each.

 The clan is headed by a chief, who represents the highest authority in the clan.
-Each chief is selected from a pool of nominees based on his/her prowess in martial arts, contributions to the clan, personal conduct and popularity, among other qualities.
+Each chief is selected from a pool of nominees based on his/her prowess in martial arts, contributions to the clan, personal conduct, and popularity, among other qualities.
 The chief carries the revered Dog Beating Staff as a symbol of leadership.
 The clan has various practices and customs, such as the one which allows all members to spit once on a newly elected chief as a form of salute.

 The Four Great Elders serve as the chief's deputies and reserve the right to strip the chief off his post if he/she fails in his/her duties.
 Besides, there are also elders with designated duties, such as the Discipline Elder, who enforces law and order in the clan, and the Training Elder, who oversees the martial arts training of members.

 The clan holds monthly meetings in a different location each time.

 Skills and martial arts

 The most notable martial arts of the Beggar Clan are the Eighteen Dragon-Subduing Palms (Note: Also translated as Eighteen Palms to Defeat the Dragon) and the Dog Beating Staff Technique.
 The chief is expected to have a profound mastery of both skills, especially the latter, which is only passed on from a chief to his/her successor.
-No other members know the Dog Beating Staff Technique.
+No other member knows the Dog Beating Staff Technique.
 The clan has a battle formation known as the Dog Beating Formation.

 Since members are not limited to only beggars, people from all walks of life, including scholars and soldiers, join the clan.
 As such, the clan's martial arts are rather diverse, since some members have learnt other forms of martial arts prior to joining the clan.
 For example, Wu Changfeng in Demi-Gods and Semi-Devils uses a customised saber movement while Chen Guyan carries a sack filled with poisonous creatures for use against enemies.